infofiend/FLEXi_Lighting/README.md

 2) copy the FLEXiHue device code and create it as a new Device Type in the IDE.

 3) If you want to be able to use dimmer lights other than Hue lights (or the Aeon Micro G2 that I use as an example), copy the FLEXi-related attributes and commands into whatever device type code and save as a new device type in IDE.
+Everything that is needed can be found in the "Use_this_code..." file.
 Be sure to change the name in metadata section to "flexidimmer".
-In the FlexiDimmer example, the FLEXi-related code I added is: custom attributes (lines 40-45) and commands (lines 53-63 and lines 387-517).
+In the FlexiDimmer example code, the FLEXi-related code I added is: custom attributes (lines 40-45) and commands (lines 53-63 and lines 387-517).

 4) copy the FlexiState device code and create it as a new Device Type in the IDE.
   ------OR change the subscription in the FLEXi Trigger app to subscribe to presence directly. -----